 or they cannot use the full bandwidth available

-(e.g. an SFTP server that has a speed limit for each connection).
+(e.g. an FTP server enforcing a speed limit for each connection).

 The number of parallel file operations that FreeFileSync should use